 A writer very carefully searches out and queries agents he/she believes to be a good fit for their manuscript, but is personally rejected or receives no response.
 The writer then manages to interest a publishing house on their own, but would still prefer to have representation.
 How would you suggest they proceed?
 Do they return to the agents that rejected them in the first place (they ones they thought a good fit)?
 Or search out others that didn’t feel like the right person from the beginning?

-I’ve written about the exciting possibility of interesting a publisher on your own and then trying to get an agent several times before.
-My big advice is that, if you are interested in being agented at some point, you should probably look for an agent first and go through all the ups-and-downs and rejections there instead of submitting directly to publishers.
+I’ve written about the exciting possibility of an unagented submission becoming agented several times before.
+My big advice is that, if you are interested in having literary representation at some point, you should probably look for an agent first and go through all the ups-and-downs and rejections there instead of submitting directly to publishers.
 99% of work that writers think is ready, isn’t.
 An agent will be a better sounding board for you than a publisher.